cgolden15/discord-poll/README.md

 discord.js-qotd is a Node.js module that allows you to create polls or questions of the day with your discord bot.
 You can customize the arg separator, emoji and the embed color!

-### What's next?:
+### What's next:
-* v1.6.0 Variable message content to go along with the qotd embed.
+* Buttons instead of reactions
-* v2.0.0 Discord.js v13 support
+* Variable message content to go along with the qotd embed.

 ## Installation

 <br>